nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### Design Considerations

 - Whether to include all possible statuses of an internship

-1. **Alternative 1 (chosen): The predicate for the `upcoming` command should limit to internships that have the status `NEW/ASSESSMENT/INTERVIEW/OFFERED`**
+1. **Alternative 1 (chosen): The predicate for the** `upcoming` **command should be limited to internships that have the status** `NEW/ASSESSMENT/INTERVIEW/OFFERED`.
     * Pros: Makes more practical sense as these statuses have dates that are tied to an event or deadline:
       * `NEW` - Deadline of Application
       * `ASSESSMENT` - Date of Assessment
       * `INTERVIEW` - Date of Interview
       * `Offered` - Deadline of Offer Acceptance
     * Cons: If the instructions for using the command are not clearly explained in the user guide, users may have difficulty understanding the output that is generated.

-2. **Alternative 2: Internships with any status would be accepted, even statuses that are not tied to an upcoming event or deadline**
+2. **Alternative 2: Internships with any status would be accepted, even with statuses that are not tied to an upcoming event or deadline.**
     * Pros: May be more intuitive for users to understand.
-    * Cons: This may cause users to forget the intended use case of the application, leading to confusion or misuse.
+    * Cons: This may cause users to forget the intended use case of the command, leading to confusion or misuse.

 <div style="page-break-after: always;"></div>

 [//]: # (@@author - potty10)
-### Delete Internship Entries - `delete-field`
+### Delete Internship Entries by Fields - `delete-field`
 #### Implementation
 Figure 18 shows how the `delete-field` command works.